forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 // Refs
 #### Russian Government Plane in Basel
 *A Russian aircraft flew 9 hours between Moscow and Switzerland, traveling over European airspace in a rare routing that added 6 hours to the flight time* <https://www.businessinsider.com/russian-aircraft-adds-6-hours-flight-time-avoid-eu-airspace-2022-7?r=US&IR=T>
-"This flight was given a "diplomatic clearing" from both France and Switzerland so it could pick up Russian diplomatic staff who were representing the county at the Council of Europe in Strasbourg, France, the French Ministry for Europe and Foreign Affairs told BZ."
+'''This flight was given a "diplomatic clearing" from both France and Switzerland so it could pick up Russian diplomatic staff who were representing the county at the Council of Europe in Strasbourg, France, the French Ministry for Europe and Foreign Affairs told BZ.'''

 > Considering the incompatibility of human rights and war, the presidential airplane on the mission of human rights was/is some hope for peace.
 >> The heads of states should be should be ambassadors to human rights.
 All government members should be ambassadors to human rights. *Everyone should be an ambassador to human rights.*